tsgillam/funitureworld/_posts/2025-03-22-a-chatgpt-blogpost.md

    Assigning ChatGPT a role (e.g., “You are my coding assistant”) helped it tailor responses more effectively.
 Additionally, providing context through conversation improved its suggestions.

 4. **AI Has Limits**
-   While ChatGPT was immensely helpful, its lack of full project context occasionally led to overly complex or incomplete solutions.
-Combining its advice with careful testing and documentation review was essential.
+   ChatGPT is beneficial, the lack of full project context occasionally led to overly complex solutions.
+Combining its advice with trial and error (testing) worked great.

 ### Building a Blog Site with GitHub Pages Using the So Simple Jekyll Theme

-I built this site using the So Simple Jekyll Theme, guided by ChatGPT, and hosted on GitHub pages.
-I have never built a Jekyll site before and I thought it would be easier with ChatGPT.
+I built this site using the So Simple Jekyll Theme, guided by ChatGPT, and hosted it on GitHub pages.
+I had never built a Jekyll site before, and I thought it would be easier with ChatGPT.

 ---

 ### **What is GPT?**
-GPT (Generative Pre-trained Transformer) is an advanced AI model designed to generate human-like text, assist with problem-solving, and provide creative or technical guidance.
+GPT (Generative Pre-trained Transformer) is an AI model designed to generate human-like text, assist with problem-solving, and provide creative or technical guidance.

 ---